 If you have already filed your return, but are unable to pay your taxes, you have another option: making an offer-in-compromise (OIC).
 The IRS, like most creditors, would rather get something than nothing.
-Thus, you may be able to convince it to wipe our your entire tax debt if you pay a part of what you owe.
-In some cases, the IRS has accepted as little as 1% of the amount owed on a tax bill.
-However, the IRS doesn’t have to accept any OIC, and fewer than half are actually accepted.
+With an OIC, you may be able to convince the IRS to wipe our your entire tax debt if you pay a part of what you owe.
+Generally, an OIC won't be accepted if the IRS believes you can pay the liability in full or through a payment agreement.

 The IRS will accept your OIC only if you convince it that:

 The amount of your offer must be equal to the "realizable value" of your assets plus the amount of money the IRS could take from your future income.
 For example, if your assets are worth $20,000 and the amount of your future income that's available to the IRS is $10,000, your minimum offer must be $30,000 multiplied by 12 or 24, depending on the repayment period you choose (five months or two years).
 You must follow the instructions on Form 656, Offer in Compromise, to show how you arrived at your minimum offer amount.
 Under its 2012 Fresh Start program, the IRS relaxed the standards for OICs and the acceptance rate has gone up to 40% from the 25% to 30% range where it had been in prior years.

 To begin the OIC process, you must file IRS Form 656, Offer in Compromise and pay a $186 application fee.
 You must also make detailed disclosures about your finances on IRS Form 433-A, Collection Information Statement.
 See the IRS Form 656 Booklet and the IRS website for details.